participator/100-days-of-code/log.md

 **Today's Progress**: Continue: Building a Personal Portfolio.
 Color logo.
 Add Bootrap classes to navigation.
 Research when to used button over anchor tags for on page navigation links.

-**Thoughts:** Structuring the page using html5 tags.
+**Thoughts**:** Structuring the page using html5 tags.
 My logo is pretty nice.
 The contact may be difficult to get right, so I may add quick text to keep moving.

 **Link to work:** [Personal Portfolio](https://codepen.io/participator/full/WZgebm/)